 In the article above we talked about establishing a sound maintenance strategy and once this has been determined, the real maintenance work can begin.
 Let’s talk about the specifics on what, when, how and why we maintain certain critical components on our vacuum furnaces.

-Vacuum furnaces come in all shapes and sizes (Fig. Nos.
-1 – 4) and have many common features and operational/maintenance needs.
+Vacuum furnaces come in all shapes and sizes and have many common features and operational/maintenance needs.
 However, it is important to understand the particular needs of the vacuum furnaces in your shop to have an effective maintenance program.
+The following additional topics comprise the critical areas and systems that routinely require maintenance to ensure they operate correctly.

 The most common maintenance items include:

-- Collection of Foreign Material inside the furnace (Fig. 7f)
+- Collection of Foreign Material inside the furnace (Fig. 5f)

-The frequency of maintenance (i.e. interval between routine repairs) is highly dependent on such factors as:
+The frequency of maintenance (i.e. the interval between routine repairs) is highly dependent on such factors as:

 - Type and number of heat-treating processes performed.